quiltdata/nf-quilt/README.md

 Nextflow plugin for interacting with [Quilt](https://quiltdata.com/) packages as a FileSystem

 `nf-quilt` is a plugin developed by Quilt Data that enables you read and write directly to Quilt packages using `quilt` URLs wherever you currently use `s3`, `az` or `gs` URLs.

 Inspired by the original `nf-quilt` plugin developed by Seqera labs

 ## Getting Started

 To add the `nf-quilt` plugin to your workflow, you may need Nextflow 22.09 (or later) and Python 3.9 (or later).

-At the moment, you need to download this git repository, and have `nextflow` in an adjacent repository.

-We are working to release this an official Nextflow plugin.
+Note this assumes you have already [installed groovy](https://groovy-lang.org/install.html).

 ### Quilt Configuration

 This plugin uses the `quilt3` CLI to call the Quilt API.
-You must install the `quilt3` module and ensure the CLI is in your path:
+You must install the `quilt3` Python module and ensure the CLI is in your path:

 ```bash
 pip3 install quilt3